PetrJajtner/ManagementPVESolax/README.md

    35 19,20  *  *  *  wget -q -t 1 -T 300 -O /dev/null 'http://[vase-domena]/api/charger.php' > /dev/null
 ```

 If everything is set up correctly, you can run the application on your domain.
-You need to set it up using the "Settings" tab.
-First of all, it concerns the communication of the application \<=> dongle.
+It is necessary to set up communication between the application and the WIFI dongle in the "Settings" tab.
 These are mainly the items "Dongle WIFI identifier" and "IP address".
 These are mandatory items for communication with the inverter.

 ![Mandatory settings](/images/settings-en.png)